Cerca

 Install golang.

-To launch a local instance of the forum, run those commands (linux):
+To launch a local instance of the forum on Linux:

 It should respond Serving forum on :8277